safesoftware/FMETraining/ServerAuthoring5MessageStreaming/Exercise1.md

 ---

 <br>**2) Add WebSocketSender Transformer**
-<br>Add a WebSocketSender transformer after the JSONTemplater.
+<br>Connect a WebSocketSender transformer to the output port of the JSONTemplater.
 Inspect the parameters and set them as follows:

 <table>
 <tr><td>WebSocket Server URL</td><td>ws://localhost:7078</td></tr>